-K-16 critical language teachers (only Arabic, Chinese, Dari, Hindi, Korean, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu) who teach those languages in the United States.
-Applicants should be experienced classroom teachers
+- teach K-16 critical language teachers (only Arabic, Chinese, Dari, Hindi, Korean, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu)

-who instruct using a student-centered, proficiency-based, communication-oriented methodology.
-Teachers
+- teach using a student-centered, proficiency-based, communication-oriented methodology.

 Course format and technology requirements

 This course is an intense 3-week course, delivered entirely online through an online course management system.
 The course is mostly asynchronous, but there will be one synchronous meeting daily with your small group, and partner activities that are at self-arranged times.
-You should expect to spend approximately 4-8 hours daily on this course.
+You should expect to spend approximately 6-8 (or more) hours daily on this course.

 You will need an internet connection with a good, reliable connection in order to watch and create videos online.
 You will need a headset with microphone and a webcam for your computer in order to participate fully in the course.
 All of the applications we use online will be free or demonstration sites to try out activities.

-This intensive 3-week course will take 4-8 hours daily for three weeks.
+This intensive 3-week course will take 6-8 (or more) hours daily for three weeks.
 Do not plan to attend or teach anything else in addition to this course!

-There is no cost for course registration to teachers selected for the program, but participants will need to purchase a book or two for the course.
+There is no cost for course registration to teachers selected for this STARTALK program, but participants will need to purchase a book (second book optional) for the course.
 As the course is completely online, there are no costs for transportation or housing!